-To begin with, browse through your collection and pick out 10-20 photos that you really love.
+Once PhotoSort has got your best photos sorted, pick out 10-20 photos that you really love.

-If you plan to use printed photos, you’ll need to scan them.
-An easy way to do it is with a digital camera.
-You want good resolution, so if you have a DSLR or mirrorless camera, use it.
-If not, your smartphone will do just fine.
-Try Pic Scanner Gold app (for iOS): it packs great editing tools and also lets you create stuff like greeting cards, calendars and shareable slideshows.
+(An aside: If you have old family photos in albums, you’ll first need to scan them.
+An easy way to do it is with the iOS app Pic Scanner Gold app (for iOS): it not only scans them but also lets you create stuff like greeting cards, calendars and shareable slideshows with them).

 10. Make Personalized Greeting Cards

-Someone special has a special day, and you want to make it extra-special?
-It takes only a minute to convert one of their photos into a beautiful greeting card.
-Apps like Typorama or Word Swag let you directly add text onto photos in a range of styles and fonts.
-Or use ready-made greeting card templates provided by apps such as Canva or Ink or Pic Scanner Gold.
-Note that free apps typically add watermarks or their own branding to cards (ugh!).
-Some paid apps charge every time you send a card (e.g. Ink).
+It’s someone’s special day and you want to make it extra-special?
+Find a beautiful photo featuring them and make it into a beautiful greeting card.
+Apps like Word Swag let you directly add text onto photos in a range of styles and fonts.
+Or use ready-made greeting card templates provided by apps such as Ink or Pic Scanner Gold.
+Note that some apps let you create the card for free but then charge for sending it.
 So look around and choose wisely!

 9. Make Photo Mugs

 What’s the best thing to do with a mugshot?
 Put it on a mug!
-A great way to enjoy your morning coffee looking at a photo that makes you happy.
-Try Snapfish or Smugmug, or search online for “photo mugs” to find more options.
+Because there no better way to enjoy your morning coffee than looking at a photo that makes you happy.
+Try Snapfish, Smugmug or search online for “photo mugs” for more options.
 Get a set made for the family; it also makes a nice little gift.

 8. Make A Slideshow in a Digital Photo Frame